Rahulbhattarai74/CCNA-Labs/Mega-Lab/README.md

 ## Overview

-This project is a complete CCNA Enterprise campus network built in Cisco Packet Tracer.
-It integrates multiple networking technologies into a single enterprise topology consisting of two office locations connected through a redundant core.
+This project is a complete enterprise network built in Cisco Packet Tracer as part of CCNA practice.
+The lab combines multiple networking technologies into a single topology with two office locations connected through a redundant core network and Internet access.

 ## Technologies Implemented

 - VLANs
+- Inter-VLAN Routing (SVIs)
 - 802.1Q Trunking
-- Inter-VLAN Routing (SVIs)
-- EtherChannel (LACP)
+- EtherChannel (PAgP)
-- Rapid PVST+
 - HSRP
 - OSPF
 - DHCP